cs480x-21c/02-DataVis-5Ways/README.md

 To correctly load the csv file, I used to pandas library and I put the data I needed in a dictionary.

-I mostly used this website (https://www.geeksforgeeks.org/python-altair-scatter-plot/) to visualize the data.
+I mostly used this website (https://www.geeksforgeeks.org/python-altair-scatter-plot/) and https://altair-viz.github.io/getting_started/starting.html to visualize the data.
 I also relied on the official documentation to figure out the scaling of the circles and to debug.

 ![altair](img/altair-python.svg)